MrScautHD/Box2D-dotnet-bindings/README.md

 <img src="media/BodyProperties.png" alt="An image demonstrating the PascalCased properties of a Body object showing detailed information about the Body."/>

+## Raising Issues

+If you think you've found a bug, it's best if you can provide code that proves the bug.
+That code can then go towards a unit test to initially prove the bug, and later prevent regression.
+Sometimes bugs or queries may be referred to the original Box2D project.

+## Contributing

+If you want to add code, please keep it consistent with the rest of the codebase.
+Consistency within a codebase helps others recognise repeated patterns.
+Your IDE may automatically detect and use the .editorconfig file in the root of the project.

 ## Getting things working

 If you want to just use it, get the NuGet package HughPH.Box2D using your IDE.
 Package info: https://www.nuget.org/packages/HughPH.Box2D/